fruit-masters/cashew/SPEC.md

 signed with rsa_private_key:

 - 4 bytes of ip
-- 4 bytes of port
+- 2 bytes of port
-- \n

 ### 3 - query